ddemonstrate/ddemonstrate.org/README.md

 There are a number of ways you can add an event the smart contracts.

 ### Directly via the Smart Contract (Expert)
+The abi file is found in our GitHub repo `/build/`

 ### Via our API (Intermediate)

 ### Via our website
 Listing a campaign is made simple by entering the title, purpose and category (e.g. animal rights, environmental) of your campaign as well as providing an image and your cryptocurrency wallet address.

 ## How you can help
 * Fork this repo